freesewing/freesewing/packages/plugin-mirror/README.md

 This repository is our _monorepo_ holding [all our NPM packages](https://www.npmjs.com/search?q=keywords:freesewing).
 This folder holds **@freesewing/plugin-mirror**

-A FreeSewing plugin to mirror parts and points accross a line
+A FreeSewing plugin to mirror points or paths

 ## About FreeSewing 💀